CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
-## 21 Refactor based on feedback from mentor and hatchways
+## 23 Refactor based on feedback from mentor and hatchways and resubmit
+    - ensure that sensitive information like CLIENT_SECRETS_FILE are handled securely
+    - move commented code into another file
+    - add install directions and prereqs to README
+    - add strategic comments throughout the code to further enhance readability
+    - sidebar font and size responsive
+    - basic small screen styling
+    - reconsider use of var
+    - increase modularization of app.py
+        - move code out of the routes to helper functions.
+        - identify functionality which can be separated out
+        - make a helpers.py to deal with helpers
-    ## better response to axios errors than stupid little alerts
+    - better response to axios errors than stupid little alerts
+    - fix sort
+        - undo the removal of cover from the sorting and see if that fixes it
+        - use css to make it not have the right cursor for clicking, as a temporary fix
+    - write any necessary tests
+    - run tests
+    - switch let for testing to const
+    - resubmit
-## 20 Styling Well
+## 22 Styling Well
     ## alerts (success & error)
     ## edit books (and manual add page) page
     ## edit challenge page